blinklad/plore/readme.md

 Inspired by ranger and lf, with a design and implementation philosophy focusing on minimizing the number of dependencies, whether they are libraries, programming languages/versions, file encodings, OS-specific logic or otherwise.

+This project is on hiatus at the moment(tm).

 ## Implementation and Design Goals
 * As simple and minimalistic of an implementation as possible.
 * No complicated build systems - or any build system besides a trivial script - nor docker containers, OS abstraction leakage or over-engineered future-proofing.